akashpawar6474/DSA-/README.md

 365. Check if there exists a permutation of given string which doesn’t contain any monotonous substring(sp - gfg) => categorize char in odd even buckets then sort them append them and check if any consecutive char has same diff
 366. Remove Duplicates from Sorted List II =>THIS IS VERY TOUGH AND GOOD PROBLEM
 367. Palindrome Number => this is simple and mathematical based problem
+368. Delete the Middle Node of a Linked List => this is easy problem
+369.